sepiks-ai/bond-ranking/README.md

 # bond-ranking
-The completelly objective ranking of Bond movies
+The completely objective ranking of Bond movies